kernel-sanders/nsec2020-hack-the-time/README.md

 ### *Exploitation*
 -----------------

 First, we need to get the argument on the running challenge server.
-At this point one of my teamates posted in our chat:
+At this point one of my teammates posted in our chat:

 ```
 chat: http://time-server.ctf:8080/debug/pprof/etc/services doesn't 404
 ```

-He was using Ghidra, and when I posted the `mlaasdkfasldkfm` string in chat he search for it.
+He was using Ghidra, and when I posted the `mlaasdkfasldkfm` string in chat he searched for it.

 ![ghidra search](images/ghidra_search.png)